fchollet/ARC-AGI/README.md

-# The Abstraction and Reasoning Corpus (ARC)
+# Python Code Solutions for The Abstraction and Reasoning Corpus (ARC)

-This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.
+This repository contains hand written python code for the ARC task data, as well as a browser-based interface to try out the tasks manually which was readily available from the previous repository.

-*"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
-It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*
+*"The ability to create abstractions from knowledge representations is one of the hallmarks of human intelligence.
+This is one of the reasons which allowed many of our scientists such as Isaac Newton and Albert Einstein to formulate and invent new concepts.
+Abstract reasoning has long been used as an example that separates human cognition from artificial intelligence(AI)"*

 A complete description of the dataset, its goals, and its underlying logic, can be found in: [The Measure of Intelligence](https://arxiv.org/abs/1911.01547).

-As a reminder, a test-taker is said to solve a task when, upon seeing the task for the first time, they are able to produce the correct output grid for *all* test inputs in the task (this includes picking the dimensions of the output grid).
-For each test input, the test-taker is allowed 3 trials (this holds for all test-takers, either humans or AI).
+## Project Structure
+The `repository` consists of three directories and one sub directory within the `src` folder.
+- `apps`
+- `data`
+- `src`
+    -  `utils`

+## Source Code
+The `src` directory consists of hand written python code for three of the tasks namely.
+- `1cf80156.json`
+- `6150a2bd.json`
+- `ce22a75a.json`

+Additionally, there is a sub directory `utils` which consists of the helper functions in order for the code to run.
+It contains a python file `common_utility.py` which consists of functions to read the `input json` file and split the `train-test inputs and outputs`, it also contains another function to visualize the inputs and output after running through the solution files in order to emulate the `testinginterface.html`.

 ## Task file format